davetang/learning_bam_file/README.md

 binary form of SAM) is currently the *de facto* standard for storing large nucleotide sequence alignments.
-If you are working with high-throughput sequencing data, at some point you will probably have to deal with SAM/BAM files, so familiarise yourself with them!
+If you are working with high-throughput sequencing data, at some point you will probably have to deal with SAM/BAM files, so familiarise yourself with them\!
 For the latest information on SAMtools, please refer to the [release notes](https://github.com/samtools/samtools/releases).